-The chandelier has been an eye-popping, elegant way to decorate a room for centuries now.
-In fact, English speakers first started using the word chandelier in the late 14th century, although the origins of the word go back to at least the 10th century French, who themselves were deriving the word from Latin.
+The chandelier has been an eye-catching, elegant way to decorate a room for centuries now.
+In fact, English speakers first started using the word chandelier in the late 14th century, although the origins of the word go back to at least the 10th century French, who derived the word from Latin.
 (You can read more about the history of the chandelier here.)

-But if the word chandelier only conjures up images in your head of large, lavish, dripping-in-crystals chandeliers that are often associated with royalty, that’s not the only kind of chandelier available these days.
-Sure, you can still get those if that’s what speaks to you, but there are chandeliers on the market to fit all styles, all spaces and—maybe most importantly—all budgets.
-There are even scaled-down chandeliers (called chandelettes or mini chandeliers) that are well-suited to smaller areas and follow all styles.
+But if the word chandelier only conjures up images in your head of large, lavish, dripping-in-crystals chandeliers that are often associated with royalty, that's not the only kind of chandelier available these days.
+Sure, you can still get those if that's what speaks to you, but there are chandeliers on the market to fit all styles, all spaces and, maybe most importantly, all budgets.
+There are even scaled-down chandeliers (called mini chandeliers) that are well-suited to smaller areas.

 Plus, chandeliers have staying power.
 Unlike other trendier fixtures that may be outdated someday, a chandelier is timeless and especially inoffensive when it's time to sell the house and appeal to the tastes of potential buyers.

 If you're hanging a chandelier over a table, like in the dining room, then measure the diameter of the table and look for chandeliers that are between 2/3 and 3/4 of that width or diameter.
 If you're going to add a chandelier to your foyer, a good rule of thumb is to add up the width and length of the foyer in feet to find the ideal diameter or width of a light.